-PERFORMANCE REVIEW

-All funded MS and Ph.D. students are required to meet with their Committee Chairperson to discuss their academic and research progress prior to registering for the next semester.
-Performance Reviews must be submitted to the graduate academic advisor to receive registration permission codes for Fall and Spring semesters, beginning with their second semester.
-The Performance Review is submitted with each fall and spring with the Registration Approval Form and Tuition Benefit Form.

-TRANSFER OF GRADUATE CREDIT, CREDIT LIMITATIONS

-At the discretion of the student's supervisory committee, six credits of graduate coursework taken at another institution may be counted toward the MS degree.

-Transfer courses cannot be used toward another degree, must have a minimum 'B' grade, and must be taken prior to admission to Civil and Environmental Engineering at the University of Utah.
-To receive credit, the student's advisor must submit a letter of support to the Department to have the course(s) petitioned to the Admissions Office.
-If the petition is accepted students must list the course(s) on his/her Application for Admission to Candidacy form or Program of Study.

-Students who attend the University of Utah as an undergraduate may have up to 6 credit hours count towards their graduate degree.
-The credits cannot be used to complete the requirements for the undergraduate degree.
-If a student took courses as an undergraduate and would like to have them count towards their degree, then he or she should complete the University's form, Undergraduate Petition for Graduate Credit.
-This form is located on the Graduate School website.

-GRADES AND PROBATIONARY STATUS

-Candidates for all graduate degrees are required to maintain a 3.0 or higher GPA in course work counted toward the degree.
-Candidates are also required to make forward progress towards their degree.
-Failure to do so will result in the student being placed on probation.
-Only one course (maximum of 4 credit hours) with a grade of C+ or C may be accepted for credit toward a graduate degree.
-If a graduate student's average GPA in courses on his/her approved CDP falls below 3.0, the student will automatically be placed on probationary status.
-Please see the Probation form on the Department website.
-Funded students will lose their ability to qualify for Tuition Benefit without a 3.0 GPA and could lose their funded position.

-APPLYING FOR GRADUATION

-All graduate students should meet with the department graduate academic advisor prior to applying for graduation.
-Students are required to apply for graduation through the Registrar's Office, Graduation Division.
-The application deadline is the same as the Admission to Candidacy and Program of Study forms: November 1 for Spring; April 1 for Summer; July1 for Fall.
-The application can be found on the Department website.

-MASTER OF SCIENCE

-Overview

-The degree of Master of Science is awarded for scholarly achievement from either a program of course work or a program of course work and research.
-There are two Tracks of Master of Science degree: Professional and Research.

-Professional Track Desseyab

-Engineering Management Coursework Only Research Track

-Credit Hours + Thesis 30 30 24 + 6

-Core 15 15 - 30 15 - 24

-Electives 15 As Required As Required

-The Professional Track requires 30 hours of coursework.
-A student works with his or her advisor and committee to create a course plan that focuses on the student's area of emphasis.
-The Research Track has 24 hours of coursework and 6 hours of research (CVEEN 6970, Thesis Research-Masters).
-Research that is conducted with close supervision by the student's advisor and committee and results in a thesis that makes a contribution to the student's area of emphasis.

-MS students who want to move from MS to Ph.D. should consult with their faculty advisor and department advisor.

 The University of Utah allows, and the department encourages, students to use peer-reviewed journal quality articles to fulfill thesis requirements.
 Master's thesis typically consists of at least one journal quality article.
 Students pursuing this option will produce a thesis that contains the article(s) with additional explanatory material and appendices, as necessary.
 The student's graduate committee is responsible for evaluating their research and publications and determining if their quality merits the degree sought, regardless of the number or status of the articles.
-Thesis and dissertations must meet all formatting requirements and be approved by the graduate school (See "A Handbook for Theses and Dissertations," published by the Graduate School.)
+Thesis and dissertations must meet all formatting requirements and be approved by the graduate school (See "A Handbook for Theses and Dissertations," published by the Graduate School).
+Students must submit a preliminary review of formatting to Graduate School prior to their final defense.
 Students are encouraged to see the Thesis Editor as they are getting ready to defend their thesis to avoid formatting errors when submitting their final thesis.
 All options allow the student to select coursework from one of two areas.
 The specific course work is defined for each area of study in the Category Lists on the department website.
-All students must take a minimum of 15 credit hours of coursework from the Core Electives and a minimum of 30 credits from within Civil courses.
+All students must take a minimum of 15 credit hours of coursework from the Core Electives and a minimum of 21 credits from within Civil courses.
 Research Track students may count 6 credits of research towards the 21 credit requirement.
 A maximum of 6 credit hours of coursework from a previous degree may be applied to the Core requirement, but they do not reduce the minimum requirement for the degree.
-At least 6 credit hours shall be taken from 7000-level courses.
-Students are allowed to count an Independent Study (CVEEN 7930) towards the 7000 level requirement, if approved by their Supervisory Committee and graduate commitee.
 A maximum of 3 credit hours of Independent Study (CVEEN 6930 or 7930) may be counted towards the M.S. graduate degree.
 For all MS degrees, the courses listed in the CDP shall meet the requirements for the student's area of emphasis.
 With adequate undergraduate preparation, requirements for the MS degree can be completed within three semesters, depending on how early the student initiates a research program.
 All work for the degree shall be completed within four years.
 The number of credit hours registered for research shall reflect the scope of work, not its duration.
 MS Thesis students will complete six credit hours of research.

-Required Courses

-Students in each emphasis area are required to take certain courses.
-The courses for each area are listed below:

-Environmental CVEEN 6610, Water Chemistry CVEEN 6650, Bioprocess Design

-Transportation CVEEN 6560, Transportation Planning

-Water Resources Coursework decided by the Supervisory Advisory Committee
+Required Courses Students in each emphasis area are required to take certain courses.
+The courses for each area are listed below: Environmental CVEEN 6610, Water Chemistry CVEEN 6650, Bioprocess Design Transportation CVEEN 6560, Transportation Planning Water Resources Coursework decided by the Supervisory Advisory Committee Infrastructure Group Infrastructure students take a minimum of one course in two interest areas Structures and Geotechics.

-Infrastructure Group

-Infrastructure students take a minimum of one course in two separate interest areas.
 The remaining 9 of 15 credits must be taken from the CORE courses.

-Materials Area

-CVEEN 6225, Concrete Material Science CVEEN 6570, Pavement Design CVEEN 7560, Advanced Construction Materials

-Structures Area CVEEN 6210, Structural Analysis II CVEEN 6220, Concrete Design II CVEEN 6230, Steel Design II

-Geotechnics Area CVEEN 6310, Foundation Engineering CVEEN 6330, Soil Dynamics

-Interdisciplinary Track

-Students can complete a MS degree that is interdisciplinary.
-In order to do this track students must petition, in writing, to the Graduate Studies Committee explaining why they would like to complete this track.
-For more information on this option please see the graduate academic advisor.